finanalyst/raku-pod-render/RenderPod.md

 ## Custom Format Code
 This is even easier to handle as all that is needed is to supply a template in the form `format-ß` where **ß** is a unicode character other than **B C E I K L N P T U V X Z**, which are defined in the Pod6 specification.

-If the `Pod::To::HTML` renderer in this distribution comes across a Format Code letter, it will check the templates it has, and if one of the form `format-ß` exists, then it will call the template with the enclosed text as `contents`.
+If the `Pod::To::HTML2` renderer in this distribution comes across a Format Code letter, it will check the templates it has, and if one of the form `format-ß` exists, then it will call the template with the enclosed text as `contents`.

 For example, lets assume that we want a Format Code to access the [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons).
 The template will need to be defined as follows (assuming the Mustache templater):